-As a consumer, you will come across many grey areas when it comes to your rights and this can make life very difficult as the old adage 'the customer is always right' doesn't actually hold a lot of legal weight.
-The area of consumers rights is such a vast one that it is little wonder that most people are often unsure of what their rights actually are in a wide range of situations.
-With this in mind, there are a number of laws and regulations that are in place to help to deal with and protect consumer rights.
+As a consumer, you will come across many grey areas when it comes to your rights and this can make life very difficult as the old adage "the customer is always right" doesn't actually hold a lot of legal weight.
+The area of consumer rights is such a vast one it's little wonder most people are often unsure of what their rights actually are in a wide range of situations.
+With this in mind, there are a number of laws and regulations in place to help to deal with and protect consumer rights.
 This includes the Commonwealth Trade Practices Act 1974, which is administered by the Australian Competition and Consumer Commission (ACCC).
 In addition to this, there are also various state regulations in place, such as Fair Trading Acts.

 Misleading conduct and unfair practices

-Amongst the ways in which consumer rights can be abused or breached by companies are through misleading conduct and unfair practices.
-There are many illegal practices that some companies may engage in, sometimes wilfully or in some cases because they do not even realise that they have breaches consumer rights.
+Misleading conduct and unfair practices are among the ways in which consumer rights can be abused or breached by companies.
+There are many illegal practices that some companies may engage in, sometimes wilfully or in some cases because they do not even realise they've breached consumer rights.

 Some of the ways in which you may find your consumer rights being breached include:

-This is where traders engage in some form of misleading conduct, commonly in advertising, where they mislead the consumer with the information that they provide.
-This is often done unintentionally but could still lead the consumer to make a decision with regards to purchasing the goods or services based on misleading claims.
+This is where traders engage in some form of misleading conduct, commonly in advertising, where they mislead the consumer with the information they provide.
+This is often done unintentionally but could still lead the consumer to make a decision in regard to purchasing the goods or services based on misleading claims.
 For example, some of the ways in which you could be misled by an organisation include:

 - Claims that the product or service is cheaper than a rival product or service when this is not the case